isb-cgc/readthedocs/docs/source/sections/ReleaseNotes/WebAppReleaseNotes.rst

 - The Cohort Creation by Filter builder is now accessible without having to log in to ISB-CGC.
 - The Cohort, Workbooks, and Gene and Variable Favorites lists are now paginated to display 10 to 15 records at a time.
 - The 'To complete this analysis' section on the workbook creation page has changed from a checklist to an interactive tool.
 After each step is completed, its icon changes from an orange arrow to a green checkmark.
+- A link 'Learn more about our available Analyses' was added next to the Analysis Type selection field.
+Clicking on this link opens up a screen with a detailed explanation of all the analysis options.

 **Bug Fixes**

 - On the File Browser, the search by CASE filter on the Radiology Images tab has been fixed.
 - 'How to Cite Us' text on the Home page has been updated to reflect the entire ISB-CGC platform.
 - When working with a workbook, the zoom-out feature is now working as expected.
-- On the Analysis page, an info icon was added with a detailed explanation of all the analysis options.
 - The user data upload functionality was fixed.

 **Known Issues**